Can a Modem Router Be Used as a WiFi Extender? – Overview

 Check your router manual or go through the settings to establish whether it comes with an extender, wireless repeater, or bridge mode.

-If you doubt your actions consider checking what your old modem router’s manual says about the model you choose.
+If you doubt your actions, consider checking what your old modem router’s manual says about your chosen model.
 Remember, your old router should support wireless connections from other gadgets.

 The wireless repeater mode configuration changes the Ethernet cable from the previous step.
 This configuration comes with a warning to ensure users understand the consequences of operating your old modem router as a WiFi extender.

-As a result, using an Ethernet connection is ideal as it helps link access points to your basic router.
-A wireless bridge is convenient but you will have to deal with reduced speeds.
+As a result, using Ethernet backhaul (wired connection between routers) provides the best performance and reliability compared to wireless bridging to your basic router.
+A wireless bridge is convenient, but you must deal with reduced speeds.

 Finally